o0101/Blogfolio/README.md

 **Stats**

-In total my projects have garnered more than 1750 stars on GitHub, and more than 6500 downloads in total across DockerHub, NPM and GitHub releases.
+In total my projects have been used by thousands of people, garnered more than 1750 stars on GitHub, and been downloaded more than 6500 times from DockerHub, NPM and GitHub releases.

 ## [Cryptography](https://github.com/crislin2046/portfolio/blob/master/README.md#cryptography)